Trader Joe's workers set to vote on forming a union

 A second union election is set for a Trader Joe's in Minneapolis on August 11 and 12.

-Ahead of the Hadley vote this week, HuffPost reported that Trader Joe's has been flying in senior managers to hold mandatory meetings with workers and urging them to vote against the union.
-Organizers also said that management has been sending workers home if they wear pro-union pins to work.
+Ahead of the Hadley vote this week, Trader Joe's has been flying in senior managers to hold mandatory meetings with workers and urging them to vote against the union, according to Yosef and a report in HuffPost.

+Yosef said managers have told workers that if they unionize, their pay would be cut, they would be forced to strike and lose their job and they won't receive raises or retirement contributions until their first contract is negotiated — a process that could take months or years.
+Managers, she added, haven't allowed workers to wear pins showing support for the union.

+"They've pulled out all the stops to intimidate, discourage people from supporting the union," Yosef said.

 "Captive audience" meetings draw scrutiny